-Yuri Urbanovich was born in 1950 in Tbilisi, the capital city of the Republic of Georgia.
-He is a citizen of the United States of America.
+Yuri Urbanovich was born in Tbilisi, the capital city of the Republic of Georgia.
+He was naturalized as a citizen of the United States in 2014.

-Yuri Urbanovich received his M.A. in International Relations (IR) from the Moscow State Institute of International Relations (MGIMO University) in 1972 and his Ph.D. in International Relations (IR) from the Diplomatic Academy of the Russian Ministry of Foreign Affairs in 1983.
+Yuri Urbanovich received his M.A. in International Relations (with a concentration in International Economic Relations) from the Moscow State Institute of International Relations (MGIMO University) in 1972 and his Ph.D. in International Relations (with a concentration in International Economic Relations) from the Diplomatic Academy of the Russian Ministry of Foreign Affairs in 1984.
+In the United States he attended and completed programs related to his specialization at both Harvard University (Cambridge, MA; June 1989) and The Ohio State University (Columbus, OH; Summer 1994).

 From 1972 to 1975 Yuri Urbanovich worked at the regional office of the USSR Ministry of Foreign Trade in the Republic of Lithuania, and from 1976 to 1980 at the International Relations Division of the USSR Union of Cooperatives in Moscow.